Codacy provides account and project-level API tokens that allow you to:

 If you're using an account API token to upload coverage be sure to check the roles that your Git provider account must have to authorize uploading coverage to Codacy.

-We recommend that you use a dedicated service account for integrating Codacy with your repositories.
-This will avoid disruption of service if the user who originally created an account API token stops having access to the repositories, such as when the user leaves the team or the organization.
+Use a dedicated service account to integrate Codacy with your repositories.
+This prevents disruption of service if the user who created an account API token loses access to the repositories, which may happen when a user leaves the team or the organization.

 You can create new account API tokens programmatically using the Codacy API or using the Codacy UI:

 Click the button Create API token under Account API tokens.